 The market value of a car is almost always lower than the retail value and takes into account a number of variables, including mileage, vehicle condition, service history and accident reports.
 If you were to sell your car privately, the market value would be the price that you could likely sell it for.
 Because this figure can vary from car to car, short-term insurers need to find a way to standardise the market value.

+With Santam’s standard comprehensive vehicle cover, you will be paid out the reasonable market value of your car, which means it will be easy to replace your vehicle if it is damaged or stolen.
 The reasonable market value uses the retail value as the base and takes into account the amount of kilometres on your car’s odometer, the condition of the car as well as any extra items added to the car.

 Guaranteed value insurance

 How much will you get paid out if your car is written off or stolen?
 Guaranteed value insurance, guarantees what you’ll be paid out (Ts and Cs apply).